Frequently Asked Questions About LCF Georgia

 What type of nonprofit is LCF Georgia?

-Why is Latino Community Fund needed?
+Why is the Latino Community Fund (LCF Georgia) needed?

 Government offices and large nonprofits are slowly responding to the reality that by 2040, 1 in 5 people will be Latinx in Georgia.
 In fact, many counties already live this reality and at the forefront of the change are Latino-serving nonprofits–mostly grassroots and generally small and undercapitalized.